Safe Holiday Adventure

 Cost breakdown of a typical Everest Base Camp Trekking package

 The Everest Base Camp trek is an adventure of a lifetime that offers stunning views of the Himalayas.
-If you choose a fully organized trek, you don’t need to worry about many additional costs.
-However, if you opt for an independent or semi-independent trek, it’s important to understand the costs breakdown
+If you choose a fully organized trek, you don’t need to worry about any additional costs.
+However, if you opt for an independent or semi-independent trek, it’s important to understand the cost breakdown

 Estimated Cost